9 Government Rebates Available in South Australia. Here’s what you need to know

 Get paid for the electricity you put back into the grid.
 One of the main benefits of a solar power system is that you can feed any excess power generated by your solar panels back into the national grid.

 This means that when your solar panels produce more electricity than your household needs, you can sell some of it back to energy retailers.
 But it’s not as simple as unplugging a lamp and taking it next door!
 Your energy retailer will arrange for someone from their company to visit your house and check that everything is connected correctly and works as intended.
 If all checks out, they’ll put a small device on your roof that will send you electricity back into the grid.
-For more information, check the Energy Made Easy website; it allows you to compare the amount paid by different retailers.
+For more information on what tariffs might be available to you, check the Energy Made Easy website; it allows you to compare the amount paid by different retailers.

 5. Business Energy Advice Program (BEAP)